Cheadle Hulme United Reformed Church

 - Do not publish anything that is personal information, where individuals can be identified.
 A press release can be agreed that is both factual and proof-read (containing no spelling, grammatical or formatting mistakes).
 This can then be published on the website or the Facebook page and it is this version that can be copied, syndicated (re…Tweeted) to social media such as Twitter and WhatsApp.
 It does not matter if this is published an hour or even a day later; it is better to be late and right than prompt and wrong.

-- ALL information needs to be passed by a single central figure, say, the Secretary.
+- ALL information needs to be passed by a senior figure, say, the Secretary.

 - On member’s personal media sites, there should be no criticism made of this or other organisations, either directly or implied.
 It is not our place to make any situation worse.
 As a rule, if you are unsure and have to think, then it probably isn’t.

 - Think carefully before posting on other websites or forums.
-Your comments will reflect upon the church even if you say it’s just your opinion.
+Your comments may reflect upon the church even if you say it’s just your opinion.

 - Be careful not to get into a chat or texting exchange where one can be carried away, leading to loss of context; losing the plot or forgetting the world is watching.